Rheumatoid Arthritis Diet Rules to Follow

 People with RA should always try to eat real food and avoid processed foods that contain huge amounts of preservatives, extra sugars, and saturated fats.
 The more you work on controlling eating habits, the less RA pain and symptoms you will experience.

-Connection Between RA and a Healthy Diet
+Connection Between Rheumatoid Arthritis and Diet

 There aren’t enough studies to confirm a definitive link between RA and diet, but studies have shown inflammation is connected to certain foods.
 And foods considered anti-inflammatory, including fruits, vegetables, and omega-3 fatty acids, may improve RA symptoms and possibly reduce the number of disease flare-ups.